-NHTSA in the CAFE model has used a tiered approach using material substitution to reduce mass without considering other means of vehicle mass reduction.
+NHTSA in the CAFE model has used a tiered approach in material substitution to reduce mass without considering other means of vehicle mass reduction.
 MS1, a 1.5 percent mass reduction, is applicable in any year at refresh or redesign.
-MS2, a 3.5 to 8.5 percent mass reduction is only available in MY 2014 and beyond in an attempt to mimic the product plans' applications of down-weighting/material substitution in later years.
-For smaller vehicles MS2 was limited to a 3.5 percent mass reduction of down-weighting/material substitution on smaller vehicles and for larger cars and trucks up to 8.5 percent mass reduction.
+MS2, a 3.5 to 8.5 percent mass reduction incremental to MS1, is only available in MY 2014 and beyond in an attempt to mimic manufacturers' planned applications of mass reduction/material substitution in later years.
+For smaller vehicles, MS2 was limited to a 3.5 percent mass reduction of mass reduction/material substitution, but for larger cars and trucks up to 8.5 percent mass reduction was allowed.

-In the CAFE model, MS2 is cumulative to MS1, as it is only applied after MS1; therefore the maximum weight reduction that can occur for smaller subclass vehicles is 5%, while large cars, truck, and SUVs could experience up to a 10% weight reduction.
-Restricting weight reduction on smaller vehicles to lower limits, and vice versa for larger vehicles, is intended to mitigate or minimize the potential safety consequences from the modeled down-weighting/material substitution.
+In the CAFE model, MS2 is cumulative to MS1, as it is only applied after MS1; therefore the maximum weight reduction that can occur for smaller subclass vehicles is 5 percent, while large cars, truck, and SUVs could experience up to a 10 percent weight reduction.
 Making the MS2 technology unavailable until MY 2014 is intended to recognize the lead time required to implement platform redesigns that would be necessary for these levels of weight reduction.

-NHTSA and EPA estimate that a 10 percent reduction in mass results in a 6.5 percent reduction in fuel consumption while maintaining equivalent vehicle performance (i.e. 0-60 mph time, towing capacity, etc.) which is consistent with estimates in the 2002 NAS report
+NHTSA and EPA estimate that a 10 percent mass reduction with engine downsizing results in a 6.5 percent reduction in fuel consumption while maintaining equivalent vehicle performance (i.e., 0-60 mph time, towing capacity, etc.) which is consistent with estimates in the 2002 NAS report.
+For small amounts of mass reduction, such as the 1.5 percent used at vehicle refresh in NHTSA's modeling, no engine downsizing will be used and a 10 percent mass reduction without engine downsizing will result in a 3.5 percent reduction in fuel consumption.

-NHTSA and EPA have reviewed three studies of down-weighting/material substitution and the associated cost.
-The first, NAS2, estimated that vehicle weight could be reduced for approximately \$1.50 per pound.
-(3-4% reductions in fuel consumption, without engine downsizing, from a 5% reduction in vehicle weight at a cost of \$210-\$350.
-This translates into \$1.50 per pound, assuming a 3800 pound base vehicle and using the midpoint cost.)
-Additionally, Sierra Research estimates a 10% reduction, with compounding, could be accomplished for a cost of \$1.01 per pound54.
-Finally, MIT55 estimated that the weight of a vehicle could be reduced by 14%, with no compounding, for a cost of \$1.36 per pound.
+NHTSA and EPA have reviewed three studies of mass reduction/material substitution and the associated cost.
+The 2002 NAS,Report estimated that vehicle weight could be reduced for approximately \$1.50 per pound, along with 3 to 4 percent reductions in fuel consumption, without engine downsizing, from a 5 percent reduction in vehicle weight, at a cost of \$210-\$350.
+This translates into \$1.50 per pound, assuming a 3,800 pound base vehicle and using the midpoint cost.
+Additionally, Sierra Research estimated that a 10 percent reduction, with compounding, could be accomplished for a cost of \$1.01 per pound.
+Finally, an MIT study estimated that the weight of a vehicle could be reduced by 14 percent, with no compounding, for a cost of \$1.36 per pound.
 The final cost estimate is \$1.32 per pound and is based on the average of the three referenced studies.
 Applying an ICM factor of 1.11 for a low complexity technology results in a compliance cost of \$1.48 per pound.
-For the vehicle mass reduction technologies, neither volume-based nor time-based cost reductions are applied since many of the materials under consideration are commodity based.
+For the vehicle mass reduction technologies, neither volume-based nor time-based cost reductions are applied, since many of the materials under consideration are commodity based.